drewbelf/cv/index.md

 *Christ the Penitent: The Early Franciscans & Scholastic Christology*, in progress.

+### peer-reviewed articles

+“A Human Hypostasis in Christ: The *Summa halensis* and Albert the Great on Person, Hypostasis, and Scholastic Christology” (in progress).

+`2014`
+“Raining on the Absurd: Entering into Solitude with Thomas Merton.” *The Reed* 16 (2014): 35–45.

-### translation
+### scholarly chapter

-Of Alexander of Hales's *Glossa in quatuor libros Sententiarum Petri Lombardi*, Book III (in Dallas Medieval Texts & Translations), in progress with Eric Mabry (St. Mary's Seminary & University).

-### essays & chapters

 "Medieval Receptions."
 In *The Cambridge Companion to Christology*, edited by Timothy Pawl and Michael Peterson.
 Cambridge: Cambridge University Press, in progress (under contract).

-`2019`
-“Trinity and Creation: *Vestigia Trinitatis* in Alexander of Hales’s *Glossa Sententiarum*.” *The Cord* 69, no. 1 (2019): 4–8.

-`2017`
-“The Latest in St. Bonaventure Scholarship: When Emerging and Senior Scholars Meet.” *The Cord* 67, no. 3 (2017): 20–22.

-`2014`
-“Raining on the Absurd: Entering into Solitude with Thomas Merton.” *The Reed* 16 (2014): 35–45.
+### translation

+Of Alexander of Hales's *Glossa in quatuor libros Sententiarum Petri Lombardi*, Book III (in Dallas Medieval Texts & Translations), in progress with Eric Mabry (St. Mary's Seminary & University)

 ### book reviews